Social Science Major

 Students must take all methodology courses required for their courses, thesis, and major:

-- Major: UCACCMET12 Research in Practice, plus one at level 2 (see options below specified per field of study)
+- Major: UCACCMET12 Research in Practice, plus 7,5 credits at level 2 (see options below specified per field of study)

 - Courses: If applicable, methods requirements are stated in individual course outlines under the heading ‘prerequisites’.

 - Thesis: Each Social Science thesis requires a level 2 methodology course (see below).
 Contact the fellow about exceptions.
-E.g. if a student with an interdomain major has already taken the SCI methodology course UCACCSTA21, discuss if it can replace the courses below.
+E.g. if a student with an interdomain major has already taken the SCI methodology course UCACCSTA21, discuss if it can replace the courses below, and ask the exam board for approval.

 The methodology course options for each field of studies are: